 During the site walk through, LBVI were detected through vocalization at the eastern end of the site as well as within the western-central portion of the site (Figure 3).
 Given that the site walk-through was performed during the nesting and breeding season for LBVI, it can be determined that the site is providing suitable functions and services to support forage, nesting and/or breeding.
+Based on the criteria outlined in Table 2, presence of LBVI constitutes compliance with final performance metrics.

 Results of the monitoring compared with performance standards are shown in Table 5.

-Table 5 2016 Monitoring Results Compared With Final Performance Standards
+Table 5 2015 Monitoring Results Compared With Final Performance Standards

-Establishment of Suitable Performance Standard LBVI Habitat has been achieved one or more of the following criteria: Vegetation meets quantitative standards stated in USFWS Biological Opinion Vegetation passes a qualitative assessment by a representative of USFWS and the Project Biologist Presence of LBVI territories 2016 Performance Results Not sampled.
+Performance Standard Establishment of Suitable LBVI Habitat has been achieved one or more of the following criteria: Vegetation meets quantitative standards stated in USFWS Biological Opinion Vegetation passes a qualitative assessment by a representative of USFWS and the Project Biologist Presence of LBVI territories 2017 Performance Results Not sampled.
 Not evaluated by USFWS representative.
 Yes.
 During the site walk- through, LBVI was detected vocalizing on site in two locations.